variationalform/fouvol/README.md

 ./fouvol.py -v 0 -s 3 -a -0.5 -m 5 -T 10 --T1 0.5 -L 16 --Nt 500 -P
 ```

 This should produce the  help page first, and then in the second command, `png` and `eps` versions of the graphics entitled `varphirep` and  `varphirepextended`.
-These correspond to the two Figures in Section 1 of the paper.
+These correspond to the Figures 1 and 2 in Section 1 of the paper.
 All code corresponding to the creation and storing of `jpg` graphics has been commented out.

-**_*TO DO:*_** Update with Figure numbers once the paper is in print.

 Note that LaTeX is used as a `matplotlib` interpreter - if you  don't have LaTeX on the host machine you'll need to go through and comment/alter those lines.